UniversalDependencies/docs/_lv-overview/morphology.md

 ## Other
 * Most of the participles in Latvian have [Degree]() feature.
 * Currently all verbs are annotated as [VERB]() and never as AUX.
 This is done because auxilliary verbs in Latvian have full inflectional system and can act as main verb.
 Thus, this distinction is syntactical, not morphological.
+* [Polarity]() is treated as a lexical feature for all POS, i.e., lemmas are not striped of polarity indicators.